Psychological Science Agenda

 Government Relations Update

-- Congressional briefing highlights research on health and social impacts of marijuana use
+- Congressional briefing highlights research on new approaches to treating alcohol use disorders

-APA and Friends of NIDA sponsor event for policymakers.
+APA and Friends of NIAAA sponsor event for policymakers.

 - Defending animal research

 Despite a life-threatening attack against him, J. David Jentsch remains an outspoken proponent of research with animals, emphasizing that the work is needed to save human lives.

 - After the spill

 Researchers study the lingering effects of the BP oil spill.

 At a meeting at the United Nations, psychologists explain how the discipline can contribute to sustainable development.

 Psychologists are helping people who stutter gain mastery over their symptoms and associated anxiety.